Highways | Merging | Passing

 How To Merge On The Highway Like A Boss!

 How To Drive On The Highway

 Driving below the posted speed limit in ideal conditions can be dangerous.
 Studies show that a vehicle moving at a speed considerably below the posted limit is much more likely to cause or be involved in a crash.
-Driving slowly is especially dangerous just beyond the crest of a hill or around a curve.
+Driving slowly is especially dangerous around the crest of a hill or in a curve.